What is an LDR (Light Sensor)? Working Principle & Uses

 How to Use an LDR with Arduino

-• Use a 10kΩ resistor between A0 and GND
+• Connect a 10kΩ resistor between A0 and GND.

 What does LDR stand for?